A place crammed with local gems, from sumptuous street food to chilled cocktails

-So I have lived in Tooting for nearly a year now, having previously lived here for 3 months when I first lived in London too, but rather shockingly, I only went to Tooting Market to explore just a few months ago in November!
+So I lived in Tooting from 2018 and left recently in 2021.
+Despite having previously lived here for 3 months when I first lived in London too, rather shockingly, I only ventured to Tooting Market to explore about six months into my second spell here.
+The Market, or I should say Markets have since become a fond favourite for an afterwork drink or a chilled weekend day out.

 Terrible I know!

-My boyfriend was actually the catalyst for this after reading about a restaurant called Plot in the Market, which was supposed to be very nice, so he made a reservation.
+My boyfriend at the time was actually the catalyst for my first real trip here after reading about a restaurant called Plot in the Market, which was supposed to be very nice, so he made a reservation.

 We arrived early straight from work with dinner booked for 8, so we went for a wander to figure out what was about.
 There were a good few bars and restaurants open considering it was a Thursday night, and we settled on heading to a cute little Tiki bar which had tiki umbrellas outside with fairy lights so I was sold!
 The cocktails were pretty tasty and the standard classics were on offer for happy hour!